 - In a small bowl, dissolve the yeast with 75 ml of water and 2 teaspoons of brown sugar.
 Set aside for 5 minutes.

-- In a bowl mix the flour with the salt.
-Add the mascarpone cheese, olive oil, yeast and start mixing while adding the warm water.
+- In second bowl mix flour with salt.
+Add mascarpone cheese, olive oil, yeast and start mixing while adding warm water.

 - Deflate the dough.
 Divide into 8 equal parts.
 Shape the dough into balls and transfer them on a baking sheet lined with parchment paper (leave large spaces between them).
 Press gently the balls with your lightly floured hand to create discs about 1 cm high.
 Prick the focaccia with your fingers, cover with a cotton cloth and let rise for another 40 minutes.